niharvanjaraRIT/Intuit-Challenge-2017/README.md

 * Set up the project and copy files  **data_mining.py**  , **feature_extraction.py** and **user_correlations.py**
   into your workspace.
 * Copy the **"data"** folder into your workspace.
 The folder contains 100 (.csv) files
-* Change the path in all of the .py files so that they are able to access the .csv files
+* Change the path in all of the .py files so that they are able to access the .csv files.
+Comments are added in the .py files to show where path changes should be made.
+* Run the .py files in the following order data_mining.py , feature_extraction.py then user_correlations.py

+**_Note: data_mining.py takes some amount of time._**

 # Methodology